-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the multiple star system in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For Dabih, the location is 20h 21m 00.65 and -14d46` 53.0 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For Dabih, the location is 20h 21m 00.65 and -14° 46` 53.0 .

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving 007.38 ± 000.58 towards the north and 044.92 ± 001.09 east if we saw them in the horizon.
+The star is moving 7.38 ± 0.58 milliarcseconds/year towards the north and 44.92 ± 1.09 milliarcseconds/year east if we saw them in the horizon.

-Dabih has a spectral type of A5:n.
-This means the star is a blue star.
-The star has a B-V Colour Index of 0.79 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 5,444 Kelvin.
+Based on the star's spectral type of A5:n , Dabih's colour and type is blue - white multiple star system.
+The star has a B-V Colour Index of 0.79 which means the star's temperature is about 5,444 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.